ninfueng/GUINNESS/README.md

 # GUINNESS: A GUI based binarized Neural NEtwork SyntheSizer toward an FPGA (Trial version) (Supporting PyQt5 version)

-**This fork is created to make GUINNESS operate-able with PyQt5.**
+**This fork is created to make GUINNESS compatible with PyQt5.**
-Some unused dependencies were removed.
-The dataset installing script is included in this fork.
+Some un-used dependencies were removed.
+The additional downloading script mentioned in `guinness_tutorial1_v2.pdf` is also included in this fork.
 With PyQt5 supporting, this allows the user to not build PyQt4 from binary.

 - To download a dataset mentioned in `guinness_tutorial1_v2.pdf` and unzip.
 ```bash